zommerfelds/terraform-npm-module/README.md

 # Sharing infrastructure modules with Terraform and npm

-This is a small demo of how you can share infrastructure pieces with other projects that contain code and infrastructure.
+This is a small demo of how you can share both infrastructure and code pieces with other projects in one single npm package.
-You can share both infrastructure definitions and code in a single package.
 In this case we're sharing a simple Lambda that comes pre packaged with some code.

 ```
 Separate projects: